We’re offering a 3.5-day summer course in February 2019.

 2 Riccarton Avenue

-This is an in-person course delivered from within the Christchurch School of Medicine.
-We are co-located with the public and women's hospitals in Christchurch's health precinct near the central business district.
+This is an in-person course delivered from within the University of Otago, Christchurch We are co-located with the public and women's hospitals in Christchurch’s health precinct near the central business district.
 We are within easy commute from Christchurch International Airport.

 Local transport and parking